elioTrqt/Compaison-of-feature-implementation-AST/README.md

 The aim of this project is to compare java AST corresponding to features implementation and determine a relation between them.
 The source code of [BroadleafCommerce](https://github.com/BroadleafCommerce/BroadleafCommerce/) was choosen as a study case.
-Because I didn't really understand this aim at first, it seems that I have more played with ASTs and Github api than really created something interesting.

 ------------------------------------------------------------------------------------------------------